fronto/reading_guide/README.md

     Read Clean Code by Robert C. Martin

-Learn the Law of Demeter or “tell, don’t ask”.
+Learn the Law of Demeter or "tell, don't ask".
 Understand why getters are evil, and why it is important to encapsulate behavior as well as state.
 Understand how Demeter makes code more readable and testable by chunking code more uniformly across your classes, and making behavior easier to mock in unit tests.

     Law of Demeter is discussed in the Pragmatic Programmer

 Learn about Domain Driven Design (DDD).
 Learn how to separate code that contains business logic from code that uses framework specific classes.
 Understand why this makes code easier to test.
 Keep business logic in a separate module away from persistence layers and web layers.
 Use inversion of control and dependency injection to achieve this.
-Realize that Domain Driven Design, Test Driven Development and Dependency Injection form the “holy trinity” of modern enterprise software development, with each one complementing the other.
+Realize that Domain Driven Design, Test Driven Development and Dependency Injection form the "holy trinity" of modern enterprise software development, with each one complementing the other.

       Domain Driven Design by Eric Evans is the original DDD book, a bit long winded